 5 Marlborough was not listed in the 1893 and 1894 Blue Books.

-By 1895, 5 Marlborough was a private school operated by Miss Elizabeth Josephine Woodward and Miss Bertha Hazard.
-Miss Woodward lived at 29 Copeland in Roxbury and Miss Hazard lived at 18 Centre.
+By 1894, 5 Marlborough was a private school operated by Miss Elizabeth Josephine Woodward, Miss Bertha Hazard, and Miss Mary Ware Peirce.
+Miss Woodward lived at 29 Copeland in Roxbury, and Miss Hazard lived at 18 Centre.

 In his One Boy’s Boston, Samuel Eliot Morison writes “I attended a really progressive school for those days, the Shaw School at 5 Marlborough, with well-trained, sympathetic women teachers — the Misses Woodward, Hazard, and Peirce — one for each grade.
 They dramatized the most ordinary subjects for us, and were so advanced as to have a class in carpentry, which they called ‘sloyd.'”

-Miss Woodward and Miss Hazard continued to operate a school at 5 Marlborough until about 1898, when they moved it to 319 Marlborough.
+The two schools continued to operate at 5 Marlborough until 1897, when they both moved to 319 Marlborough.

-By 1898, 5 Marlborough was the home of Miss Elizabeth C. Bridge, a teacher, who continued to operate it as a school.
-She had lived (and taught) at 16 Chestnut in 1897.
+In September of 1897, 5 Marlborough became the home of Miss Elizabeth Crosby Bridge, who operated a school for girls at the house.
+She had lived and operated her school at 16 Chestnut in 1897.
 She continued to live and operate her school at 5 Marlborough until about 1901.

 By the 1902-1903 winter season, it was the home of Dr. Hugh Cabot and his wife, Mary Anderson (Boit) Cabot.
 Hugh Cabot was a surgeon and urologist, in practice with his cousin, Dr. Arthur Tracy Cabot, who lived at 3 Marlborough.
 They maintained their practice at 1 Marlborough (owned by Arthur Cabot), which also was a lodging house where Hugh Cabot lived before his marriage to Mary Boit in September of 1902.